-GOAL 1 IMPROVE THE QUALITY OF LIFE AND ACHIEVE A SUPERIOR, SUSTAINABLE DEVELOPMENT PATTERN IN THE CITY BY CREATING AND MAINTAINING CHOICES IN HOUSING, OFFICES, RETAIL, AND WORKPLACES, AND ENSURING THAT A PERCENTAGE OF LAND USES ARE MIXED, AND WITHIN boundaries.

-WALKING DISTANCE OF IMPORTANT DESTINATIONS.

-Policy 1.1.3 Neighborhoods should contain a diversity of housing types to enable citizens from a wide range of economic levels and age groups to live within its types which supports a mix of housing options to suit a broader spectrum of socioeconomic diversity.
+- GOAL 1 IMPROVE THE QUALITY OF LIFE AND ACHIEVE A SUPERIOR, SUSTAINABLE DEVELOPMENT PATTERN IN THE CITY BY CREATING AND MAINTAINING CHOICES IN HOUSING, OFFICES, RETAIL, AND WORKPLACES, AND ENSURING THAT A PERCENTAGE OF LAND USES ARE MIXED, AND WITHIN WALKING DISTANCE OF IMPORTANT DESTINATIONS. - Policy 1.1.3 Neighborhoods should contain a diversity of housing types to enable citizens from a wide range of economic levels and age groups to live within its boundaries. - Finding: This application will allow a variety of detached, attached, and multifamily housing types which supports a mix of housing options to suit a broader spectrum of socio-economic diversity. - Policy 4.1.1 Land Use Categories on the Future Land Use Map shall be defined as follows:

-Finding: This application will allow a variety of detached, attached, and multifamily housing

-Policy 4.1.1 Land Use Categories on the Future Land Use Map shall be defined as follows: